Contact structures with singularities: from local to global: The -contact Darboux theorem

 \begin{remark} As shown in Example \ref{unitball}, there is a $b$-contact structure on the unit disk under the pull-back under the Moebius transformation of the regular local model.
 It follows from the last corollary, that this example can not be compactified. \end{remark}

 \begin{example} As before, consider $(S^2 \times S^1, \alpha= \sin \varphi d\theta+\cos \varphi \frac{dh}{h})$.
 The Reeb vector field on the critical set is given by Hamiltonian vector field of the function $-\cos \varphi$ with respect to the area form $d\varphi \wedge d\theta$.
-Hence, on the critical set, the Reeb vector field vanishes when $\cos \varphi=0$ and there are no periodic orbits of the Reeb vector field on the critical set. \end{example}
+Hence, on the critical set, the Reeb vector field vanishes when $\sin \varphi=0$ and there are no periodic orbits of the Reeb vector field on the critical set. \end{example}

 A well known result in contact geometry is Gray's stability theorem, asserting that on a closed manifold, smooth families of contact structures are isotopic.
 The proof uses Moser's path method that works well in $b$-geometry.
-One proves in the same line the following stability result for $b$-contact manifolds.
+One proves along the same lines the following stability result for $b$-contact manifolds.